Salespeople should bring a sales call to a close with authority. So show authority to close a sales call effectively.

 Many former life insurance agents, now selling, say loans, will tell you of prospects that hitherto rejected them but are now eager to meet, stating, “Sasa hiyo twaeza ongea.
 Njoo”(Now for that we can talk.
 In fact, come now.)
 Now if the sales person had held a grudge and made it personal, relinquishing his authority in the process, this opportunity to close would have been lost too.
 If you don’t close the buyer on why he should buy, he’ll close the opportunity on why he shouldn’t.
 Power (authority) hates a vacuum.
 So manifest authority by bouncing back from customer rejection.
 Painful as it may initially feel, “It’s nothing personal, it’s strictly business.”

+Check out our short courses and other services here.
 If you would like to have your sales team sell more, we can help.
 In order for us to do so we propose a free consultation meeting or a call.
 If in agreement, please complete the form below and we will get in touch after receiving your details, none of which will be public.
-Thank you.Views – 192
+Thank you.Views – 496